 Step 6: Top your glass with seltzer water.

-Step 7: Garnish with a lime wheel or grapefruit slice.
+Step 7: Garnish with a lime wheel, grapefruit slice, or grapefruit peel.

-Step 8: Stir with a cocktail spoon to incorporate the ingredients and serve immediately.
+Step 8: Stir gently with a cocktail spoon to incorporate the ingredients and serve immediately.

 🍽️ serving tips

-- Serve your palomas at any gathering where you’d typically enjoy a tequila-based cocktail, such as Taco Tuesday, a beach barbecue, or even a holiday gathering like Cinco de Mayo or New Year’s Eve.
+- party ready – this mocktail works well any time you’d typically enjoy a tequila-based cocktail, such as Taco Tuesday, a beach barbecue, or even a holiday gathering like Cinco de Mayo or New Year’s Eve.

-- Make a pitcher of virgin palomas and allow your guests to choose whether to add tequila or not!
+- big batch – make a pitcher of virgin palomas and allow your guests to choose whether to add tequila or not!

 Choose your glass